As a marketer, you know that building an email list is a vital part of most online business endeavors.

-You have your game face on, your runner’s number pinned to your nice new running smock and when the gunshot for the start of the race goes off, there your are right in the thick of the race.
+You have your game face on, your runner’s number is proudly displayed on your shirt and when the gunshot for the start of the race goes off, there you are right in the thick of the race.

-Your goal was wrong from the start and you didn’t know it until just now.
+You only trained just to run in it, so your goal was wrong from the start and you didn’t know it until it was too late!

 Building a list is only one part of marketing with email just like entering to run a race is just one part of actually finishing it.